 Fly fishing for brown and rainbow trout is an optional activity and can also be done in place of riding at an additional cost.
 If you wish to go fly fishing, please inform your hosts before the beginning of the ride so that the necessary licenses, rods and guide can be organised.

 We recommend flying into Buenos Aires at least two nights prior to the start of your ride, so you are not suffering from jet lag when it comes time to throw your leg over the saddle.

-You will then need to fly into San Martin de los Andes on day one of your ride.
-On the final day you will need to fly out of Bariloche.
-Transfers from San Martin and Bariloche regional airports (or your hotel accommodation in each location) are included in the price.
+You will then need to fly into Bariloche on day one of your ride.
+On the final day you will need to fly out of Bariloche (or you could opt to stay in the area and do some further travel).
+Transfers from Bariloche Airport or your hotel accommodation are included in the price.

 **PLEASE NOTE: it is ESSENTIAL you check with Globetrotting before booking regional flights to and from the ride, as specific flights must be booked closer to the departure date.